 Dr. Eric Fournier, UCLA Institute of the Environment & Sustainability

 Eric Fournier is the research director at the California Center for Sustainable Communities (CCSC) – a research center housed within UCLA’s Institute of the Environment and Sustainability.
-Over the past decade, he has lead work on grant funded research projects for a variety of state agencies (CEC, CARB, CPUC, SGC, LADWP, etc.) focused on building decarbonization and distributed energy resources adoption.
+Over the past decade, he has led work on grant-funded research projects for a variety of state agencies (CEC, CARB, CPUC, SGC, LADWP, etc.) focused on building decarbonization and distributed energy resources adoption.

 In his keynote address, Eric will discuss several emerging challenges related to the implementation of California’s decarbonization initiatives whose solutions implicate the marriage of large scale building energy datasets with advanced building energy modeling techniques.